yceruto/breadcrumbs-bundle/README.md

 ### Customize the breadcrumbs template

-By default the breadcrumbs is rendered across `@Breadcrumbs/breadcrumbs/breadcrumbs.html.twig` template.
-You can to create a custom template named `breadcrumbs.html.twig` within `app/Resources/views/breadcrumbs/` directory in you project structure.
+By default the breadcrumbs is rendered through `@Breadcrumbs/breadcrumbs/breadcrumbs.html.twig` template.
+You can to create a custom template named `breadcrumbs.html.twig` within `app/Resources/views/breadcrumbs/` directory in your project structure.

 ```twig
 {# app/Resources/views/breadcrumbs/breadcrumbs.html.twig #}